Finding Your Lost Dog

-**Given the current public health crisis, an appointment is required to bring in an animal or search for a lost pet.
+An appointment is required to bring in an animal or search for a lost pet.
 Please contact us at 613-725-3166, ext.
 221 to schedule an appointment.
-Thank you!**

-Dogs that run away, usually escape for one of three common reasons: they’re following an alluring scent (including during mating season!), they were escaping in panic, often as a result of a terrifying sound (like fireworks), or a gate that was supposed to be closed was left open.
-While lost cats hide, lost dogs ROAM!
+Dogs that run away, usually escape for one of three reasons: they’re following an alluring scent, they were escaping in panic, often as a result of a terrifying sound, or a gate that was supposed to be closed was left open.
+While lost cats hide, lost dogs roam.
 How far your dog will travel depends on a few things:

 - Weather: Bad weather is a barrier for traveling as much distance.